Hungary for a new adventure – Flavors of Budapest – goulash and strudel – part 2

 palace-of-fine-art

-And zen ve vent to Buda
+And zen ve vent to Buda.

 Now it’s time to board a public bus that we’ll ride across the river for, as it turns out, our (meaning Pat’s and my) only visit to Buda.
 We’d get a good look at each of the four sections of Andrássy Street as we rode southwest toward the Opera House.
 Eventually, we’d cross the Danube over the Chain Bridge into Buda skirting the Castle itself before climbing the hill toward the Square of the Holy Trinity or, in Hungarian, Szentháromság Square (Go ahead.
 Say it.
-I dare you!) where we’d find Matthias’ Church, the Statue of St. Stephen, and the Fisherman’s Bastion with its spectacular views of Pest.
+I dare you!) where we’d find Matthias’ Church, the Statue of Saint Stephen, and the Fisherman’s Bastion with its spectacular views of Pest.

 The history of Matthias’ church, also called “The Church of Mary” or “The Church of Our Lady” is more than a bit muddled.
 First, there’s the assertion that Saint Stephen built the first church on this site in 1015.
 If, as local history dictates, this first church was destroyed by the Mongols in 1241, the Asian invaders did an exceptionally thorough job because no archaeological evidence survives to support either notion.